For more than 30 years, our company has been committed to addressing the global challenge of the HIV epidemic.

 - STOCRIN® (efavirenz)

-All of our company’s formulations of ISENTRESS, including the 400mg tablet, the 100mg and 25mg chewable tablets, and the granules for suspension, have been approved by the U.S. Food and Drug Administration (FDA) and the European Medical Agency, making these formulations eligible for purchase by both the U.S. PEPFAR program and the Global Fund to Fight AIDS, Tuberculosis, and Malaria.
+All of our company’s formulations of ISENTRESS, including the 600mg tablet, the 400mg tablet, the 100mg and 25mg chewable tablets, and the granules for suspension, have been approved by the U.S. Food and Drug Administration (FDA) and the European Medical Agency, making these formulations eligible for purchase by both the U.S. PEPFAR program and the Global Fund to Fight AIDS, Tuberculosis, and Malaria.

 |1.
 Customers eligible for public-sector Access pricing in eligible Access countries will include: governments and programs fully funded by governments and/or by multi- and bilateral donors (e.g., the Global Fund, PEPFAR, UNITAID); UN System organizations; NGOs and other noncommercial providers of HIV treatment in sub-Saharan Africa; World Bank–defined low-income countries, UN-defined least-developed countries, and India.
 We offer these products on a Delivered Duty Unpaid (DDU), Carriage and Insurance Paid (CIP), or Carriage Paid To (CPT) airport-of-destination (Incoterm, 2000) basis.
 Additional costs may include freight, insurance, customs handling, taxes and duties.|